protocolbuffers/protocolbuffers.github.io/content/reference/dart/dart-generated.md

----
++++
-title: "Dart Generated Code Guide"
+title = "Dart Generated Code"
-weight: 580
+weight = 580
-toc_hide: false
-linkTitle: "Generated Code Guide"
-no_list: "true"
-type: docs
+linkTitle = "Generated Code"
-description: "This topic describes what Dart code the protocol buffer compiler generates for any given protocol definition."
+description = "This topic describes what Dart code the protocol buffer compiler generates for any given protocol definition." type = "docs"
----
++++

-This page describes what Dart code the protocol buffer compiler generates for any given protocol definition.
-Any differences between proto2 and proto3 generated code are highlighted - note that these differences are in the generated code as described in this document, not the base API, which are the same in both versions.
-You should read the
-[proto2 language guide](/programming-guides/proto) and/or
-the [proto3 language guide](/programming-guides/proto3)
-before reading this document.
+Any differences between
+proto2 and proto3 generated code are highlighted - note that these differences are in the generated code as described in this document, not the base API, which are the same in both versions.
+You should read the [proto2 language guide](/programming-guides/proto) and/or the [proto3 language guide](/programming-guides/proto3) before reading this document.